saycel/Litelist/README.md

 1. Go to localhost:4000
 1. `docker-compose exec web mix test` to run tests.

+Note: See Docker usage below for more commands.

 ### Current Issues
 * Inconsistent live-reload while using Docker.